 According to the principles of influence, as defined by Robert B. Caldini in his book “Influence: Science and Practice”, a mere public commitment can motivate you to follow one course until successful (meaning FOCUS, as defined by Robert Kiyosaki).
 If a simple public commitment helps, just imagine how much more you can gain from actually working with other people.

 So next time you want to improve your chances of success and avoid adding one more item to your list of unfinished projects, consider getting more people involved or getting a partner to complement your skills.
-Build your tribe now to start the year 2018 with a bang.
+Build your tribe of readers now.

 Check out boocshare.com if you love reading or are looking for ways to meet other other book lovers.
 Also join the Read Around The World Challenge to extend your reading horizons and discover new books and authors in 20018 and beyond.

 Image credit: Many Wonderful Artists